kommitters/tickspot.js/README.md

 $ npm i toggltick.js
 ```

-Include the client at your application
+Include the client in your application

 ```javascript
 import Client from 'toggltick.js';